LondonMae/Serenity-/README.md

 - Python Version: Python 3.8
 - NodeJS Version: v18.12.0.

 You must install all NodeJS dependencies using `npm install <package_name>`.
-The list of dependencies is in the packagaes.json file
+The list of dependencies is in the packagaes.json file.
+All python dependencies can be installed using 'python -m pip install -r requirements.txt'

 ## Navigation